Internet addiction disorder: China

 Internet addiction is commonly referred to as "electronic opium" or "electronic heroin" in China.
+A government entity in China became the first governmental body worldwide to recognize internet addiction when it established "Clinical Diagnostic Criteria for Internet Addiction" in 2008.
+China's Ministry of Health does not formally recognize Internet addiction as a medical condition.

-The government of the People's Republic of China was the first country to formally classify Internet addiction a clinical disorder by recognizing "Clinical Diagnostic Criteria for Internet Addiction" in 2008.
-The government has enacted several policies to regulate adolescents' Internet use, including limiting daily gaming time to 3 hours and requiring users' identification in online video games.
+As a result of public outcry over parent-child online gaming conflicts, the government issued legislation.
+In 2002, the government passed legislation which forbid Internet cafes from allowing minors.
+The Law on Protection of Minors was amended in 2006 to state that the family and the state should guide minors' online behavior.
+These amendments place "indulgence in the Internet" on par with misbehaviors like smoking and vagrancy.
+The government has enacted other policies to regulate adolescents' Internet use, including limiting daily gaming time to 3 hours and requiring users' identification in online video games.

 Mistreatment and abuse in China

-In the absence of guidance from China's Health Ministry and a clear definition of Internet addiction, dubious treatment clinics have sprouted up in the country.
+Internet addiction camps in China are private or semi-private.
+The first such treatment center was founded in 2005.
+In the absence of guidance from the Ministry of Health and a clear definition of Internet addiction, dubious treatment clinics have sprouted up in the country.
 As part of the treatment, some clinics and camps impose corporal punishment upon patients of Internet addiction and some conducted electroconvulsive therapy (ECT) against patients, the latter of which has caused wide public concern and controversy.
 Several forms of mistreatment have been well-documented by news reports.

 One of the most commonly used treatments for Internet-addicted adolescents in China is inpatient care, either in a legal or illegal camp.
 It is reported that children were sent to these camps against their will.
 Some are seized and bound by staff of the camp, some are drugged by their parents, and some are tricked into treatment.

 In many camps and clinics, corporal punishment is frequently used in the treatment of Internet addiction disorder.
-The types of corporal punishment practiced include, but not limited to, kilometers-long hikes, intense squats, standing, starving, and confinement.
+The types of corporal punishment practiced include, but are not limited to, kilometers-long hikes, intense squats, standing, starving, and confinement.
 After physical abuse caused the death of an adolescent at a treatment camp in 2009, the Chinese government officially prohibited the use physical violence in such places.
-However, multiple cases of abuse and deaths at such facilities continue to be reported.

 Among Internet addiction rehab centers that use corporal punishment in treatment, Yuzhang Academy in Nanchang, Jiangxi Province, is the most notorious.
 In 2017, the academy was accused of using severe corporal punishment against students, the majority of which are Internet addicts.
 Former students claimed that the academy hit problematic students with iron rulers, "whip them with finger-thick steel cables", and lock students in small cells week long.
 Several suicidal cases emerged under the great pressure.

 In November 2017, the academy stopped operating after extensive media exposure and police intervention.